a-sha0234/a-sha0234/README.md

 - 👋 Hi, I’m @a-sha0234
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning serverside technologies like nodejs, express and and mongoDB as a database management system,  as well as improving my other skills
+- 🌱 I’m currently learning serverside technologies like nodejs, express and mongoDB as a database management system,  as well as improving my other skills